LucasJJulien/PerfectDesign/README.md

 > Currently in alpha.
 Many aspects are underdeveloped, and in some scenarios, severly so.

 ## What is PerfectDesign?
-PerfectDesign is a simple, uniform, lightweight, and dependency-less CSS library delivering core utilities, base modules, and nothing more - all in pure css.
-It uses a naming convention based on uniformity and forthrightness, following a syntax based directly on the underlying CSS: ```{property}-{value}{unit}```.
-The first letter of each word of the property is extracted, the "value" remains as-is, and the unit is abbreviated: ```d-flex``` is ```display: flex```, ```fs-10px``` is ```fontsize: 10px```.
+PerfectDesign is a simple, uniform, lightweight, and dependency-less, CSS library delivering core utilities, base modules, and nothing more - all in pure css.
+It uses a forthright [naming convention](#naming-convention) following a syntax based directly on the underlying CSS.

 Usage is inherently simple and doesn't require installation or package managers (although NPM support is planned) - just link PerfectDesign in your HTML header file.

 The guiding principles of PerfectDesign are as follows:
-- Utility first architecture to remove the abstraction and bloat of component-based libraries
+- Utility and desktop first architecture
-- Freedom, you aren't forced to choose from pre-curated lists like ```text-sm```, although they are available for uniformity
+- Freedom - you aren't forced to choose from pre-curated lists like ```text-sm```, although they are available for uniformity

 ## Table of contents
 - [Roadmap](#roadmap)